Why Women's Council?

 Women's Council Today

-This structure represents the largest Networks infrastructure in the REALTOR® family, that represent 1,200 elected officers that drive over 1,500 programs annually that focus on business leadership.
+This structure represents the largest Networks infrastructure in the REALTOR® family, that represents 1,200 elected officers that drive over 1,500 programs annually that focus on business leadership.

 Women’s Council today includes award-winning business leadership programs, including the Network 360 Leadership Conference, a conference that provides incoming leaders of Networks the skills needed to be successful at this leadership opportunity, and a Women’s Council Leadership Institute that capitalizes on the 80+ year strength of carrying out the Council’s mission, to advance women as professionals and leaders in business, the industry and communities we serve.
 In addition to these leadership conferences, two national conferences are organized every year in May and November, together with the NAR so that members can take advantage of a “conference within a conference” that both respective organizations offer for leaders.

 Business leadership education is also a core purpose of the Council today and the Performance Network Management program provides members specific training in areas including presentation skills, running a business, negotiation skills, and networking and referrals.
-Newsletters such as eConnect and various social media channels provide a continuous and ongoing business leadership skill building for its members.
+Newsletters such as Council Corner and various social media channels provide continuous and ongoing business leadership skill-building for its members.

-Finally, at the foundation of all activities of Women’s Council throughout its 80 year history is business opportunities.
+Finally, at the foundation of all activities of the Women’s Council throughout its 80+ year history is business opportunities.
 Its “Member Finder” feature includes a full profile, bio, leadership experience, integration with member listings, and an online referral platform.
 And the data supports the business success of the members.
 Average commission income from Council member-to-member referrals is $15,000, with 54% of members referring business to each other annually.
 In the surveys the Council has done for nearly 80 years, the #1 reason cited for doing Women's Council member-to-member referrals is "Council membership means a high-level business leader who will follow through on client needs.".